Maple Glazed Ham

 Your other choice is a half leg, otherwise known as the butt end.
 This cut of meat will contain the hip bone which means it’s a bit harder for you to carve.

-Because there is a bone, you’ll have slightly less meat although it’s a bit more tender.
-The choice is yours.
+Because there is a bone, you’ll have slightly less meat — although it’s a bit more tender.
+In the end, either cut turns out great with this maple glazed ham recipe!

 Can you use a pre-sliced ham?

-Yes, you can store Maple Glazed Ham in the refrigerator for up to 3 days.
+You can store maple glazed ham in the refrigerator for up to 3 days.
 If you want to store it for longer than that, you should freeze it.
-You can also use them for this Ham and Cheese Quiche that is delicious!

 Enjoy!